RistoLibera/Ruby_Chess/readme.md

-This is a simple Ruby project of Classic Chess.
+A Ruby project of classic chess.

 And you can play it through:
 https://repl.it/@qofgxnm7b/RubyChess#.replit